PlayCover/PlayBook/PlayBook/src/miscellaneous/entitlements.md

 Sandbox rules in `allow` are **always** added into the entitlements, regardless of the status of Jailbreak Bypass.
 The other ones are only active when JB Bypass is turned on.

-By default the app will only get write permissions to its container and its executable.
-However, it gets full permission to run user-perm Unix-y stuff like forking which is disabled on iOS.
-It can read more files on the system, as with PlayCover, those apps are Catalyst apps and thus **native to macOS**, not iOS.
+By default, applications running under PlayCover have the same permissions as any other contained macOS applications.
+This however means that it gets access to syscalls and locations that iOS doesn't normally allow (eg. forking a process or read access to /usr/bin and /usr/sbin).

 ## Identifying files and sandbox rules worth adding